CERGE-EI: The MA/PhD program

-As part of the FINNOV research collaboration program, CERGE-EI works with University of Cambridge, The Open University, Sant'Anna School of Advanced Studies in Italy, Polytechnic University of Marche, Italy, University of Bordeaux in France, and University of Sussex in UK.
-CERGE-EI also has an academic partnership with Organizational Dynamics at the University of Pennsylvania.
+CERGE-EI students frequently undertake research stays at leading universities such as MIT, Princeton University, Yale University, Columbia University, the University of Chicago, and the University of Copenhagen.

 Financial aid

 Many students admitted to the MA/PhD program are granted tuition waivers for the first two years of study.
 Almost all students who continue in the PhD program after the first two years are granted tuition waivers.

 With the exception of first-year, first-semester students, students receiving a stipend are typically required to fulfill an assistantship (such as a research assistantship or teaching assistantship) each month as part of their study program.
 Fifth-year students receive funding in the form of a salary through employment as Junior Economic Institute Researchers (JEIRs).
 Selected third- and fourth-year students are eligible for this form of support as well.

-The MAE program
+The MER program

-The MAE program is a one-year, three-semester Master of Arts program in Applied Economics, conducted in English.
-The academic degree program is run under the charter granted by the Board of Regents of the New York State Education Department (University of the State of New York), and is therefore an American degree.
+The Master in Economic Research program is a two-year full time Charles University program conducted in English.